Xaekai/DetectingTrolls/README.md

 I combined this with a dataset of 1.6m "regular" tweets located [here](http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/).
 Originally intended for sentiment analysis, but it provides a great base for "regular" tweets.

 ## Goal
 The hope is that we will be able to classify tweets as Russian troll tweets given this training set.
-I don't expect to see anything even close to 80% accuracy, but if it can help find the needle in the haystack, it's a net positive.
 It's also a nice educational exercise in data wrangling and neural nets.

 ## Implementation
+In a nutshell:
+Loads tweets, computes their vectors, and uses those as input to a neural network.
+Network then accepts inputs from a Flask API.

 ### Preprocessing / Wrangling